MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Related Work

+Architecture-level thermal RC models are commonly used for offline studies.
+For example, temperature sensor placement requires using a thermal model~\cite{zanini2010temperature,chundi2017hotspot}.
+Similarly, thermally-aware chiplet placement techniques in \cite{tap_2.5d, thermalChipletOrganizationDarkSilicon, GIA} rely on the use of architectural thermal simulators to optimize the placement of chiplets and identify possible hotspots.
+While existing simulators can provide the functionality required for these studies, their prohibitive runtime prevents more extensive evaluations from being performed.
+Faster thermal simulation tools that do not sacrifice accuracy are required to enable more comprehensive work.

-Architecture-level thermal RC models are well-suited for offline studies, such as architectural exploration, temperature sensor placement~\cite{zanini2010temperature,chundi2017hotspot}, and thermal-aware chiplet placement~\cite{tap_2.5d}.
-However, DTPM requires a much faster temperature estimation time, in the order of milliseconds, for real-time temperature management~\cite{sharifi2010accurate,Bhat2018}.
+However, existing architectural simulators are inadequate for dynamic thermal and power management (DTPM).
+DTPM requires a much faster temperature estimation time, on the order of milliseconds, for real-time temperature management~\cite{sharifi2010accurate, Bhat2018}.
 DSS models address this need by deriving a discrete-time linear time-invariant system that models the thermal dynamics at fixed locations as a function of the power consumption.
 For instance, TILTS~\cite{TILTS} discretizes the power inputs to the chip over fixed time intervals to accelerate thermal simulations.
 Hence, it needs to be reproduced when the timing requirements or the underlying hardware configuration change.
 The speedup gain offsets the loss of the explicit connection to the hardware parameters (e.g., thermal conductance and capacitance) and generality.

 The results of FEM, thermal RC, or other thermal simulations can also be used to train physics-informed machine learning techniques to model heat transfer in integrated circuits to reduce the thermal modeling effort~\cite{cai2021physics}.
 For example, a recent technique collects data from numeric simulations and trains a random forest model to predict the convection heat transfer coefficients for a nonlinear heat transfer problem~\cite{kwon2020machine}.
 Similarly, Hwang et al.,~\cite{hwang2018accurate} present closed-form models derived from numerical simulations for tapered micro-channels to analyze the heat transfer performance as a function of the channel geometry.
 In contrast to individual classes of thermal models, this work proposes a framework to produce \textit{a family of multi-fidelity thermal models for 2.5D and 3D chiplet-based systems}.
 The specific set of models designed with this framework covers a wide range of accuracy and execution time trade-offs, making them suitable for different design phases.
 Additionally, they can be augmented by additional models, such as physics-informed ML models, with complementary accuracy and execution time trade-offs.